Lower Right Back Pain: Causes and Treatment

 • Nausea and vomiting

-Testicular torsion is an emergency.
+Treatment: Testicular torsion is an emergency.
 If you have any of these symptoms, seek medical care right away.
-Surgery can repair testicular torsion.
+Surgery can usually repair testicular torsion if it is caught quickly enough.
+In severe cases, testicular torsion results in surgical removal of the affected testicle.

 Diagnosis